-How to Play Fishbowl Game: Rules, Regulations, and Tips
+How To Play Fishbowl Game: Rules and Tips

 Today, we will learn how to play the Fishbowl Game, focusing on its rules, regulations, and instructions.
 We will also insert some tips throughout this guideline.

 The Fishbowl Game is a party game for large groups.
-It works well for a wide bunch of friends spending an afternoon together, as a newlywed after-party game with a host of guests, a bridal shower game for large groups, or a crowd game for kids and teens on camp, and so on.
+You can play the game with 6 people minimum, but the more the merrier!
+We think the sweet spot is 10 to 20 participants.
+It works well for a wide bunch of friends spending an afternoon together, as a newlywed after-party game with a host of guests, a bridal shower game, a crowd game for kids and teens at camp, and so on.

 You will need a few objects to play The Fishbowl Game, so start by gathering them in one place.